TaitoUnited/full-stack-template/CONFIGURATION.md

 The project template comes with a bunch of implementation examples.
 Browse the examples through, leave the ones that seem useful and remove all the rest.
 You can use the `taito check deps` command to prune unused dependencies.
 NOTE: Many of the `devDependencies` and `~` references are actually in use even if reported unused by the tool.
 But all unused `dependencies` may usually be removed from package.json.

 The client GUI uses [Material-UI](https://material-ui-next.com/) component library by default.
 It's a good match with the [react-admin](https://github.com/marmelab/react-admin) GUI, but please consider also other alternatives based on customer requirements.
-For example [Elemental](http://elemental-ui.com/) is a good alternative.
+For example [Semantic UI React](https://react.semantic-ui.com/) and [Elemental](http://elemental-ui.com/) are also good alternatives.

 * [ ] All done